Thaddeus Amat y Brusi: Early life

-Amat was born in Barcelona, Catalonia, Spain on December 31, 1811, to Pedro Amat and Maria Brusi.
-He entered the Congregation of the Mission, commonly called the Vincentian Fathers, in 1832 and was ordained a priest of the Congregation on December 23, 1837, in Paris, France, by Hyacinthe-Louis de Quélen, the Archbishop of Paris.
-He was then sent to the United States as a missionary in Louisiana.
-He later served as a master of novices for his congregation in Missouri and Pennsylvania.
+Amat was born in Barcelona, Catalonia, Spain on December 31, 1810, to Pedro Amat and Maria Brusi.
+After earlier studies, he entered the Congregation of the Mission, commonly called the Vincentian Fathers, in 1832.
+He was ordained a priest of the Congregation on December 23, 1837, in Paris, France, by Hyacinthe-Louis de Quélen, the Archbishop of Paris.

+He was sent to the United States as a missionary in Louisiana.
+He later served as a master of novices for his congregations in Missouri and Pennsylvania.

 Bishop

 On 28 July 1853, while serving as the Rector of St. Charles Borromeo Seminary in Philadelphia, he was appointed the Bishop of Monterey in California.
 The diocese's previous bishop, Joseph Sadoc Alemany, O.P., had been promoted to archbishop of the newly created Archdiocese of San Francisco.

 Amat was consecrated as a bishop in Rome on March 12, 1854, by Cardinal Fransoni, the Prefect of the Sacred Congregation for the Propagation of the Faith.
 Recognizing the growth of Los Angeles and the decline of Monterey, he petitioned the Holy See to move the see to Los Angeles and to be known as Bishop of Los Angeles.

 Amat arrived in the pueblo of Los Angeles in 1855.
 On July 7, 1859, the diocese was renamed the Diocese of Monterey-Los Angeles.
-The Co-Cathedral of Saint Vibiana was founded in Los Angeles and consecrated during the episcopacy of Amat, and he himself brought back from Rome the relics of its patron saint, which were interred in a sarcophagus above the cathedral's main altar.
+The Co-Cathedral of Saint Vibiana was founded in Los Angeles and consecrated during the episcopacy of Amat.
+He brought back from Rome the relics of its patron saint, which were interred in a sarcophagus above the cathedral's main altar.

 Father Amat traveled to Rome in 1869 to attend the First Vatican Council called upon by Pope Pius IX.
 On June 28, 1870, Father Amat was an orator during the official mass of the 78th Congregation celebrated in the Vatican.

 The Council was interrupted when King Victor Emmanuel II attacked Rome and deposed Pope Pius IX.
 Pius IX suspended the Council indefinitely on October 20, 1870.

-Dispute over the Californian missions
+Dispute over the California missions

 Amat came into conflict with Friar José González Rubio, O.F.M., of the Mission Santa Barbara, over the control of the mission after President Abraham Lincoln returned the California missions to the Catholic Church.
-The Franciscans claimed, on the basis of both Church law and historical grounds, that the missions were rightfully under their direct jurisdiction and not that of the diocese, and that, in the case of Mission Santa Barbara, they should hold the deed.
+The Franciscans claimed, on the basis of both Church law and historical grounds, that the missions were rightfully under their direct jurisdiction and not that of the diocese.
+Accordingly they claimed that they should hold the deed to Mission Santa Barbara.